RenderKit/ospray/doc/overview.md

 compute nodes in HPC systems.

-OSPRay internally builds on top of [Intel Embree] and [ISPC (Intel SPMD Program Compiler)](https://ispc.github.io/), and fully utilizes modern instruction sets like Intel SSE4, AVX, AVX2, and AVX-512 to achieve high rendering performance, thus a CPU with support for at least SSE4.1 is required to run OSPRay.
+OSPRay internally builds on top of [Intel Embree] and [ISPC (Intel SPMD Program Compiler)](https://ispc.github.io/), and fully exploits modern instruction sets like Intel SSE4, AVX, AVX2, and AVX-512 to achieve high rendering performance, thus a CPU with support for at least SSE4.1 is required to run OSPRay.